owlbarn/tutorial/chapters/diffequation.md

 | Cvode/Cvode_stiff | Sundials | `arr -> float -> arr`| `arr * arr` |
 | LSODA | ODEPACK | `mat -> float -> mat` | `mat * mat` |

-: Solvers provided by owl-ode and their types. {#tbl:diffequation:solvers}

 The solvers share similar signature.
-The system evolve function takes state `y` and float time `t` as input, and the output is a tuple that contains two matrices or ndarrays that represent the time increment and the state of $y$ at corresponding time step.
+The system evolve function takes state `y` and float time `t` as input, and the output is a tuple that contains two matrices or ndarrays that represent the time increment and the state of $$y$$ at corresponding time step.

 In most of the cases, `ode45` is a robust choice and the first solver to try.
 It is robust and has medium accuracy.
 If the problem has certain level of tolerance to accuracy, you can also try the other native solvers which are more efficient in computing.